-On the south side of the island there is a Grapceva cave which is the most important prehistoric site in the Adriatic.
+On the south side of the island is a Grapceva cave which is the most important prehistoric site in the Adriatic.
 In it were found first sign of culture from the 4th millennium BC.
 It is interesting that right in Grapceva cave, on the fragments of one vessel found the oldest depiction of a ship in Europe.

 Near the town is Vela Garska.
-An underwater exploration around this bay is a real pleasure and an unforgettable experience, and the main attraction of the site is underwater cave that can host up to 5 divers.
+An underwater exploration around this bay is a real pleasure and an unforgettable experience, and the main attraction of the site is an underwater cave that can host up to 5 divers.
 The location is perfect for diving beginners.

-In the far western part of Pakleni islands is anchored islet Vodnjak, to the west, is an attractive diving location well known Sika.
+In the far western part of Pakleni islands is anchored islet Vodnjak, to the west is an attractive diving location well known Sika.
 Sika forms several vertical rocks covered in thick layers marvelous red gorgonians and rich in fish and shellfish.

 Local specialties such as broth – fish soup with potatoes and onions, octopus salad, black risotto, risotto with seafood, lobster and lobster with pasta and eggplant and pepper are just some of the pleasures of the curious palate.

-The nightlife around the harbor is famous throughout Croatia and beyond and constantly compares to Ibiza or St Tropez.
+The nightlife around the harbor is famous throughout Croatia and beyond and constantly compares to Ibiza or St. Tropez.
 The atmosphere remains always pleasantly relaxed.